lsoumille/Python-Shell/README.md

 # Python-Shell
 Python script that give you a shell remote

+# Create Exe
+Package it on Windows using with pyinstaller